boring-registry/boring-registry/README.md

 ### Module version constraints

-The `-version-constraints-semver` flag lets you specify a range of acceptable semver versions for modules.
+The `--version-constraints-semver` flag lets you specify a range of acceptable semver versions for modules.
 It expects a specially formatted string containing one or more conditions, which are separated by commas.
 The syntax is similar to the [Terraform Version Constraint Syntax](https://www.terraform.io/docs/language/expressions/version-constraints.html#version-constraint-syntax).

-In order to exclude all SemVer pre-releases, you can e.g. use `-version-constraints-semver=">=v0"`, which will instruct the boring-registry cli to only upload non-pre-releases to the registry.
+In order to exclude all SemVer pre-releases, you can e.g. use `--version-constraints-semver=">=v0"`, which will instruct the boring-registry cli to only upload non-pre-releases to the registry.
 This would for example be useful to restrict CI to only publish releases from the `main` branch.

-The `-version-constraints-regex` flag lets you specify a regex that module versions have to match.
+The `--version-constraints-regex` flag lets you specify a regex that module versions have to match.
-In order to only match pre-releases, you can e.g. use `-version-constraints-regex="^[0-9]+\.[0-9]+\.[0-9]+-|\d*[a-zA-Z-][0-9a-zA-Z-]*$"`.
+In order to only match pre-releases, you can e.g. use `--version-constraints-regex="^[0-9]+\.[0-9]+\.[0-9]+-|\d*[a-zA-Z-][0-9a-zA-Z-]*$"`.
 This would for example be useful to prevent publishing releases from non-`main` branches, while allowing pre-releases to test out e.g. pull-requests.

 ## Help output
 ```
-USAGE
-  boring-registry [flags] <subcommand> [flags] [<arg>...]

-SUBCOMMANDS
+Usage:
+  boring-registry [command]

+Available Commands:
+  completion  generate the autocompletion script for the specified shell
+  help        Help about any command
-  server   Runs the server component
+  server      Starts the server component
-  upload   Uploads modules to a registry.
+  upload      Upload modules
-  version  Prints the version
+  version     Prints the version of the Boring Registry

+Flags:
+      --debug                                                 enable debug logging
+  -h, --help                                                  help for boring-registry
+      --json                                                  enable json logging
+      --storage-gcs-bucket string                             Bucket to use when using the GCS registry type
+      --storage-gcs-prefix string                             Prefix to use when using the GCS registry type
+      --storage-gcs-sa-email iam.serviceAccountTokenCreator   Google service account email to be used for Application Default Credentials (ADC).
+                                                              GOOGLEPersistent_APPLICATION_CREDENTIALS environment variable might be used as alternative.
+                                                              For GCPersistentS presigned URLs this SA needs the iam.serviceAccountTokenCreator role
+      --storage-gcs-signedurl api-key                         Generate GCS signedURL (public) instead of relying on GCP credentials being set on terraform init.
+                                                              WARNINPersistentG: only use in combination with api-key option
+      --storage-gcs-signedurl-expiry gcs-signedurl            Generate GCS signed URL valid for X seconds.
+Only meaningful if used in combination with gcs-signedurl (default 30s)
+      --storage-s3-bucket string                              S3 bucket to use for the registry
+      --storage-s3-prefix string                              S3 bucket prefix to use for the registry
+      --storage-s3-region string                              S3 bucket region to use for the registry

+Use "boring-registry [command] --help" for more information about a command.
 ```

 ### Server help output

 ```
-USAGE
-  boring-registry server -type=<type> [flags]

-  Runs the server component.

-  This command requires some configuration, such as which registry type to use.

-  The server starts two servers (one for serving the API and one for Telemetry).

-  Example Usage: boring-registry server -type=s3 -s3-bucket=example-bucket

-  For more options see the available options below.

-FLAGS
-  -api-key=...
-  BORING_REGISTRY_API_KEY=...
-  Comma-separated string of static API keys to protect the server with.

-  -cert-file=...
-  BORING_REGISTRY_CERT_FILE=...
-  TLS certificate to serve.

-  -debug=false
-  BORING_REGISTRY_DEBUG=false
-  Enable debug output.

-  -gcs-bucket=...
-  BORING_REGISTRY_GCS_BUCKET=...
-  Bucket to use when using the GCS registry type.

-  -gcs-prefix=...
-  BORING_REGISTRY_GCS_PREFIX=...
-  Prefix to use when using the GCS registry type.

-  -gcs-sa-email=...
-  BORING_REGISTRY_GCS_SA_EMAIL=...
-  Google service account email to be used for Application Default Credentials (ADC).
-GOOGLE_APPLICATION_CREDENTIALS environment variable might be used as alternative.
-For GCS presigned URLs this SA needs the `iam.serviceAccountTokenCreator` role.

-  -gcs-signedurl=false
-  BORING_REGISTRY_GCS_SIGNEDURL=false
-  Generate GCS signedURL (public) instead of relying on GCP credentials being set on terraform init.
-WARNING: only use in combination with `api-key` option.

-  -gcs-signedurl-expiry=30
-  BORING_REGISTRY_GCS_SIGNEDURL_EXPIRY=30
-  Generate GCS signed URL valid for X seconds.
-Only meaningful if used in combination with `gcs-signedurl`.

-  -json=false
-  BORING_REGISTRY_JSON=false
-  Output logs in JSON format.

-  -key-file=...
-  BORING_REGISTRY_KEY_FILE=...
-  TLS private key to serve.

-  -listen-address=:5601
-  BORING_REGISTRY_LISTEN_ADDRESS=:5601
-  Listen address for the registry api.

-  -no-color=false
-  BORING_REGISTRY_NO_COLOR=false
-  Disables colored output.

-  -s3-bucket=...
-  BORING_REGISTRY_S3_BUCKET=...
-  Bucket to use when using the S3 registry type.

-  -s3-endpoint=""
-  BORING_REGISTRY_S3_ENDPOINT=""
-  Endpoint of the S3 bucket when using the S3 registry type.

-  -s3-pathstyle=false
-  BORING_REGISTRY_S3_PATHSTYLE=false
-  Use PathStyle for S3 bucket when using the S3 registry type.

-  -s3-prefix=...
-  BORING_REGISTRY_S3_PREFIX=...
-  Prefix to use when using the S3 registry type.

-  -s3-region=...
-  BORING_REGISTRY_S3_REGION=...
-  Region of the S3 bucket when using the S3 registry type.

-  -telemetry-listen-address=:7801
-  BORING_REGISTRY_TELEMETRY_LISTEN_ADDRESS=:7801
-  Listen address for telemetry.

-  -type=...
-  BORING_REGISTRY_TYPE=...
-  Registry type to use (currently only "s3" and "gcs" is supported).
+Starts the server component

+Usage:
+  boring-registry server [flags]

+Flags:
+      --api-key string                    Comma-separated string of static API keys to protect the server with
+  -h, --help                              help for server
+      --listen-address string             Address to listen on
+      --listen-telemetry-address string   Telemetry address to listen on
+      --tls-cert-file string              TLS certificate to serve
+      --tls-key-file string               TLS private key to serve

+Global Flags:
+      --debug                                                 enable debug logging
+      --json                                                  enable json logging
+      --storage-gcs-bucket string                             Bucket to use when using the GCS registry type
+      --storage-gcs-prefix string                             Prefix to use when using the GCS registry type
+      --storage-gcs-sa-email iam.serviceAccountTokenCreator   Google service account email to be used for Application Default Credentials (ADC).
+                                                              GOOGLEPersistent_APPLICATION_CREDENTIALS environment variable might be used as alternative.
+                                                              For GCPersistentS presigned URLs this SA needs the iam.serviceAccountTokenCreator role
+      --storage-gcs-signedurl api-key                         Generate GCS signedURL (public) instead of relying on GCP credentials being set on terraform init.
+                                                              WARNINPersistentG: only use in combination with api-key option
+      --storage-gcs-signedurl-expiry gcs-signedurl            Generate GCS signed URL valid for X seconds.
+Only meaningful if used in combination with gcs-signedurl (default 30s)
+      --storage-s3-bucket string                              S3 bucket to use for the registry
+      --storage-s3-prefix string                              S3 bucket prefix to use for the registry
+      --storage-s3-region string                              S3 bucket region to use for the registry
 ```

 ### Upload help output
 ```
-USAGE
+Upload modules

+Usage:
-  boring-registry upload [flags] <dir>
+  boring-registry upload [flags]

-  Uploads modules to a registry.

-  This command requires some configuration,
-  such as which registry type to use and a directory to search for modules.

-  The upload command walks the directory recursively and looks
-  for modules with a boring-registry.hcl file in it.
-The file is then parsed
-  to get the module metadata the module is then archived and uploaded to the given registry.

-  Example Usage: boring-registry upload -type=s3 -s3-bucket=example-bucket modules/

-  For more options see the available options below.

-FLAGS
-  -debug=false
-  BORING_REGISTRY_DEBUG=false
-  Enable debug output.

-  -gcs-bucket=...
-  BORING_REGISTRY_GCS_BUCKET=...
-  Bucket to use when using the GCS registry type.

-  -gcs-prefix=...
-  BORING_REGISTRY_GCS_PREFIX=...
-  Prefix to use when using the GCS registry type.

-  -ignore-existing=true
-  BORING_REGISTRY_IGNORE_EXISTING=true
+Flags:
+  -h, --help                                help for upload
-  Ignore already existing modules.
-If set to false upload will fail immediately if a module already exists in that version.
+      --ignore-existing                     Ignore already existing modules.
+If set to false upload will fail immediately if a module already exists in that version (default true)

-  -json=false
-  BORING_REGISTRY_JSON=false
-  Output logs in JSON format.

-  -no-color=false
-  BORING_REGISTRY_NO_COLOR=false
-  Disables colored output.

-  -recursive=true
-  BORING_REGISTRY_RECURSIVE=true
-  Recursively traverse <dir> and upload all modules in subdirectories.
+      --recursive                           Recursively traverse <dir> and upload all modules in subdirectories (default true)

-  -s3-bucket=...
-  BORING_REGISTRY_S3_BUCKET=...
-  Bucket to use when using the S3 registry type.

-  -s3-endpoint=""
-  BORING_REGISTRY_S3_ENDPOINT=""
-  Endpoint of the S3 bucket when using the S3 registry type.

-  -s3-pathstyle=false
-  BORING_REGISTRY_S3_PATHSTYLE=false
-  Use PathStyle for S3 bucket when using the S3 registry type.

-  -s3-prefix=...
-  BORING_REGISTRY_S3_PREFIX=...
-  Prefix to use when using the S3 registry type.

-  -s3-region=...
-  BORING_REGISTRY_S3_REGION=...
-  Region of the S3 bucket when using the S3 registry type.

-  -type=...
-  BORING_REGISTRY_TYPE=...
-  Registry type to use (currently only "s3" and "gcs" is supported).

-  -version-constraints-regex=...
-  BORING_REGISTRY_VERSION_CONSTRAINTS_REGEX=...
-  Limit the module versions that are eligible for upload with a regex that a version has to match.
-Can be combined with the -version-constraints-semver flag.
+      --version-constraints-regex string    Limit the module versions that are eligible for upload with a regex that a version has to match.

-  -version-constraints-semver=...
-  BORING_REGISTRY_VERSION_CONSTRAINTS_SEMVER=...
+                                            Can be combined with the -version-constraints-semver flag
-  Limit the module versions that are eligible for upload with version constraints.
+      --version-constraints-semver string   Limit the module versions that are eligible for upload with version constraints.
                                             The version string has to be formatted as a string literal containing one or more conditions, which are separated by commas.
-Can be combined with the -version-constrained-regex flag.
+Can be combined with the -version-constrained-regex flag

+Global Flags:
+      --debug                                                 enable debug logging
+      --json                                                  enable json logging
+      --storage-gcs-bucket string                             Bucket to use when using the GCS registry type
+      --storage-gcs-prefix string                             Prefix to use when using the GCS registry type
+      --storage-gcs-sa-email iam.serviceAccountTokenCreator   Google service account email to be used for Application Default Credentials (ADC).
+                                                              GOOGLEPersistent_APPLICATION_CREDENTIALS environment variable might be used as alternative.
+                                                              For GCPersistentS presigned URLs this SA needs the iam.serviceAccountTokenCreator role
+      --storage-gcs-signedurl api-key                         Generate GCS signedURL (public) instead of relying on GCP credentials being set on terraform init.
+                                                              WARNINPersistentG: only use in combination with api-key option
+      --storage-gcs-signedurl-expiry gcs-signedurl            Generate GCS signed URL valid for X seconds.
+Only meaningful if used in combination with gcs-signedurl (default 30s)
+      --storage-s3-bucket string                              S3 bucket to use for the registry
+      --storage-s3-prefix string                              S3 bucket prefix to use for the registry
+      --storage-s3-region string                              S3 bucket region to use for the registry
 ```

 # Roadmap